Restore Earth. From darkness over the face of the deep to God’s Spirit moving over the water.

-Framed is a rather enigmatic way of expressing something to do with worlds, let’s clarify this.
+Framed is a rather mysterious way of expressing something to do with worlds; let’s clarify this.

 Meditate on a few contexts with mending, perfecting, restoring using the same G2675:

-Considering these other KJV renditions of ‘katartizo’ (2675), we can read this verse in Hebrews 11 like this: ‘…we understand that the worlds were mended, prepared, restored by the word of God…’.
+Considering these other KJV renditions of katartizo (G2675), we can read this verse in Hebrews 11 like this, “…we understand that the worlds were mended, prepared, restored by the word of God…”

-Galacti and I like the ‘perfectly joined together’’, which reminds us of The Explanation puzzle we’re putting together, assembling the puzzle pieces … perfectly.
-Likewise, everything in this new creation of earth’s environment, this REnewal, had to perfectly fit together.
+Galacti and I like the “perfectly joined together’’, which reminds us of The Explanation puzzle we’re putting together, assembling the puzzle pieces perfectly.
+Likewise, everything in this new creation of earth’s environment, this REnewal, had to fit together perfectly.

 Remember Inventory of the Universe chapter 7?
-Remember the nitrogen cycle, the oxygen cycle, the water cycle, and the amino acid process, how each one is an intricate, incredible design of and by itself, and how all these hundreds of cycles are interwoven to sustain life on Earth?
-In a nutshell, this is the meaning of: Framed worlds.
+Remember the nitrogen cycle, the oxygen cycle, the water cycle, and the amino acid process, how each one is an intricate, incredible design of and by itself, and how all these hundreds of cycles interweave to sustain life on Earth?
+In a nutshell, this is the meaning of framed worlds.
 Restore Earth.

-The creation story we’re about to embark on will restore Earth and prepare it, revamp and establish this life-supporting infrastructure for the arrival of its new population, Adam and Eve, you and I and each and every one of the other billions of human beings that have traversed the face of Earth.
+The creation story we’re about to embark on will restore Earth and prepare it, revamp and establish this life-supporting infrastructure for the arrival of its new population.
+Adam and Eve, you and I, and each one of the other billions of human beings that have traversed the face of Earth.

-You’re beginning to read these verses, paying attention to the details, like worlds… (Heb 11.3) in plural.
-Yes, the Greek is in plural and the meaning is worlds or ages (Strong’s G165), we’ve already discussed two worlds or ages and as I said, we’ll discuss others… on our Earth.
+You’re beginning to read these verses, paying attention to the details, like worlds.
+(Heb 11:3) In plural.
+Yes, the Greek is in the plural, and the meaning is worlds or ages (Strong’s G165); we’ve already discussed two worlds or ages, and as I said, we’ll discuss others… on our Earth.
 No contradictions, just Biblewide corroborations (see Further Study below for more details).

 This blog post is an excerpt from chapter 8.1 of the book Origin of the Universe

-Another translation shake is used to convey a different message to the word H7363.
+The use of another translation shake conveys a different message to the word H7363.
 See the relationship between move and shake.
-Especially realize these complementary meaning exist and add understanding for us.
+Especially realize these complementary meanings exist and add understanding for us.